jrcharney/ArchWSLPlusPlus/doc/Part2/03-ZshAndTmux.md

 We will install Oh-My-Zsh to add some plugins and aesthetic features that will make using Zsh for functional and aesthetically pleasing with Powerlevel10K.
 We will install Tmux to add features that allow us to use more than one program at the same time.
 We will add Powerline to tmux for more aesthetic features and functionality.
+We will add command line file explorers to browse around our file system.
+(These might be useful later.)

 ## Zsh